DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-13/final-project-influences/index.md

 Now translate that research into your own creative plan.
 Ask yourself:

 * How can I reinterpret this technique in a personal way?
 * What tools from our course could help me achieve something similar?
+  * Do I need to search for tools outside the course?
 * How might I adapt their idea so it fits my style and project concept?

 Some examples of translation: